» Subscribe for award-winning short films: http://sub2.omele.to

 Galkina is a drone operator sergeant on duty when she gets an alarm.
-As part of a secret military program hidden from the public, her work uses nuclear powered drones to lure alien objects into orbit, and then immobilizes and captures them.
+As part of a secret military program hidden from the public, her work uses nuclear-powered drones to lure alien objects into orbit, and then immobilizes and captures them.

 But when one such object is lured to earth and takes the bait -- and Galkina loses her connection to her commanding officer -- she is forced to make decisions quickly, and questions just what is real and what is not.

-Director Hugo Keijzer, along with writer Phil M. Howe and producer Maurice Schutte, have created an superbly crafted, dynamic and suspenseful sci-fi thriller whose storytelling grabs viewers from the first moment and holds their attention with expertly calibrated suspense and drama.
+Director Hugo Keijzer, along with writer Phil M. Howe and producer Maurice Schutte, have created a superbly crafted, dynamic and suspenseful sci-fi thriller whose storytelling grabs viewers from the first moment and holds their attention with expertly calibrated suspense and drama.

 Though there are references to "alien objects," the short doesn't lean on any VFX work or explore deep philosophical territory, like many sci-fi films.
-It's really a propulsive piece of cinema, combining muscular camerawork, effective score and precise performances to put us in the moment of Galkina's crisis, navigating her dilemma right alongside with her.
+It's really a propulsive piece of cinema, combining muscular camerawork, an effective score and precise performances to put us in the moment of Galkina's crisis, navigating her dilemma right alongside her.